team-toast/foundrydao.com/md-src/faq.md

 ## How does the sale work?
 The sale has 2000 *buckets*, each of which will mint and sell 30,000 FRY.
 The first bucket closes 7 hours after the sale starts, the second one 7 hours after that, and so on.
 To participate, use the bucket sale interface that will be live at [sale.foundrydao.com](https://sale.foundrydao.com/).
 There you will specify the bucket you want to enter (the current bucket or a future bucket) and send it DAI.

-Once a bucket has concluded, you can withdraw your FRY tokens.
-You will receive a portion of the 30,000 minted FRY tokens, proportional to your contribution of DAI to the bucket.
-For example, if 1000 DAI total was provided to that bucket, of which you supplied 100 DAI, you will be able to claim 10%: 3,000 FRY tokens.
+Once a bucket has concluded, you can withdraw your FRY tokens. the proportion of your DAI to the total DAI entered, is the proportion of the 30,000 FRY you receive.
+For example, if 1000 DAI total was provided to that bucket, of which you supplied 100 DAI, you will be able to claim 10% of the total 30,000 FRY in the bucket: 3,000 FRY tokens.
+Thus, for any given bucket, the effective price per FRY increases every time another user enters DAI into that bucket.

 ## Will Foundry's Liquid Democracy be live, and controlling the Treasury, before the initial 20-month sale ends?
 Yes.